-- Set aside time each week to complete the course material, just as you would plan time for an "in person" course.
-To allow time for questions to be answered, I suggest starting your work at least a day before deadlines. - Ask any questions you have before you submit quizzes, discussions, and assignments.
-We're here to help you learn! - Mark the deadlines on a calendar that you frequently use.
-In general, the deadlines are every Tuesday and Thursday at 11:59 pm. - Pay attention to announcements and any emails from the prof or TA. - Complete all the work.
-Although you can drop two quizzes, two of the discussions, and one of the assignments, modules can build on previous learning, and all the material will be on the exams. - Review graded work, look at any feedback, and ask questions.
+- Set aside time each week to complete the course material, just like you would plan time for an "in person" course. - Mark the deadlines on a calendar that you frequently use. - Pay attention to announcements and any emails from the prof or TA. - Complete all the work, even though you can drop two quizzes and one of the discussions and assignments. - Ask any questions you have before you submit quizzes, discussions, and assignments.
+We're here to help you learn! - Review graded work, look at any feedback, and ask questions.